danielstumpp/transposed-conv-accel/README.md

 - 256-bit for output and bias (due to channel tile size of 16)

 ### v2.1
-- unrolling in by 256 in output channel dim
+- unrolling in by 256 in input channel dim
 - Multiple AXI ports
 - Increase tile size in output channel to 32
 - 512-bit for all ports